romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In an enterprise environment, what is the best practice for monitoring and analyzing the usage and performance of GitHub Actions across multiple repositories and teams?
+Q: In an enterprise environment, what is the best practice for monitoring and analyzing the usage and performance of GitHub Actions across multiple repositories and teams?
 <details><summary>Show the answer</summary><p>

 - **Implement a centralized logging and monitoring system that aggregates data from all GitHub Actions workflows**